chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 As you drag up/down on the temp number the percentage number will be updated to show how the currently selected tempo is of the original score tempo.
-* Normally this will change the tempo everywhere in the score keeping the tempo everywhere to be the same ratio ....
+* Normally this will change the tempo everywhere in the score keeping the tempo everywhere to be the same ratio TBD
 * The Tempo Change Tool
     * Inserts a "Tempo Change Bookmark" that allows a change in the ratio of the played tempo to the original tempo.
-    * To remove a tempo change...
+    * To remove a tempo change TBD

 ### Help Tool